 The alienation is in all of us, not just our rulers.
 Property separates us, and sets us in competition against others.
 They become commodities, to be exploited or discarded.
 Empathy is replaced by fear, giving rise to racism, sexism, xenophobia, imperialism, authoritarianism, etc. The homeless beggars on street corners are constant visible reminders of society’s callous unconcern.
 And every day some lonely man goes berserk and starts shooting.

 In summary, private gain is an incentive for all kinds of evil.
 That incentive would be removed if we ended hierarchy and property; then one could only “get ahead” in ways that advance the entire community.
-This old world has exhausted its possibilities, and it is dying; we must create a new world unlike any that has ever existed before.
 We need revolution, awakening, metamorphosis to a culture of caring and sharing that leaves no one behind.
 That’s the only way we’ll end war, poverty, ecocide, and all the other cruelties that reformists have been ineffectively protesting against.
 Tell everyone.
 And hurry, because the climate apocalypse has already begun.

 2019 Oct 10, version 5.05.
 The leaflet fits on two sides of one page.